-Leonardo da Vinci Museum - Skip the line entry
+Leonardo da Vinci Museum in Venice - Skip the line Tickets

-- Choose the date and number of tickets.
-Remember that the date is only provisional: you can use the ticket on whichever day of your choice, provided it is within the opening hours of the Leonardo Museum schedule.
+- Choose the date of your visit, the time and the number of tickets.
+The date is not fixed,you can use the ticket on another date of your choice on the days and opening hours of the Leonardo da Vinci Museum in Venice.

-- The prices of the tickets provided by venetoinside.com are the official prices for sale to the public.
+- The ticket prices shown on venetoinside.com are the official prices of online sale to the public.

 - Remember to read important info